 What is a good substitute for nutritional yeast?
 Well, there are a few good options.
 But some things first.
-Nutritional yeast is a great cheese alternative that I personally love it!
+Nutritional yeast is a great cheese alternative that I love!
 I am obsessed with nutritional yeast.
 I use it in quite a few recipes.
 In homemade pie recipes, Pizza recipes, Pasta, risotto, and much more.

 What is nutritional yeast?